 Accounts Payable Definition

-Accounts Payable or AP for short is a current liability that a company received goods or services on credit from its vendors.
-Accounts Payable is also referred to as the department that handles vendor invoices or bills and records the short-term debt in the general ledger (GL).
+Accounts payable (AP) is a short-term debt and a liability on a balance sheet where a business owes money to its vendors/suppliers that have provided the business with goods or services on credit.
+Accounts payable is also referred to as the department that handles vendor invoices or bills and records the short-term debts in the general ledger (GL).
 The AP department will verify invoices against (purchase) orders and ensure the goods or services were received before issuing payment to their vendors.

 Accounts Payable Software

-Companies use Accounts Payable software to automate manual accounts payable processes like GL-coding, invoice approvals, notifications, and duplicate identification.
-Accounts Payable software provides visibility into current liabilities, processes and improves control over financial information.
-Accounts Payable software is also referred to as accounts payable automation software or AP automation software.
+Companies use accounts payable software to automate manual AP processes like GL-coding, invoice approvals, notifications, and duplicate invoice identification.
+Accounts payable software provides visibility into current liabilities, processes and improves control over financial information.
+The software used in AP is also referred to as accounts payable automation software or AP automation software.

 In a typical Accounts Payable Clerk role, the job description typically includes the following responsibilities:

-- Calculating, posting business transactions, processing invoices, verifying financial data for use in maintaining records.
+- Calculating, posting business transactions, invoice processing, verifying financial data for use in maintaining records.

 - Clarifying questionable invoice items, prices or receiving signatures.